 Most premature babies come home on oxygen support, and some of them don’t like it at all.

 He pulled his oxygen tubes day and night, and we were just worried about him desaturating.

 Babies are sent on oxygen with at least two cylinders.
 A big one for home, and a portable one for the doctors’ appointments or the casual stroll.

 Usually, the smaller tank doesn’t require any humidification, but the bigger one does if you’re not using an oxygen concentrator.
-This means that once a day you should replace the small water recipient for a new one, it’ll prevent your baby’s airways to become dry and irritated.
+This means that once a day you should replace the small water recipient with a new one, it’ll prevent your baby’s airways to become dry and irritated.

 The duration of the tank depends on your child’s oxygen needs and the size of the cylinder.
-But don’t worry, you’ll receive training as a first time mom to a preemie, and you’ll know when to replace it.
+But don’t worry, you’ll receive training as a first-time mom to a preemie, and you’ll know when to replace it.

 The nasal prongs get filled with water, and they crystallize easily.
 So, we changed them twice a week to avoid oxygen obstructions.